Gauge theory for string algebroids: Introduction

 \section{Introduction}

 Back to the work of Atiyah and Bott \cite{AB}, the interaction of Yang-Mills theory with symplectic geometry and, in particular, the idea of \emph{moment map}, has had an important impact in our understanding of the moduli theory for holomorphic vector bundles in algebraic geometry.
-The seed relation between stable bundles on a Riemann surface and flat unitary connections observed in \cite{AB,NS}, was largely expanded with the Donaldson-Uhlenbeck-Yau Theorem \cite{Don,UY}.
+The seed relation between stable bundles on a Riemann surface and flat unitary connections observed in \cite{AB,NS} was largely expanded with the Donaldson-Uhlenbeck-Yau Theorem \cite{Don,UY}.
 This important result, initially conjectured by Hitchin and Kobayashi, establishes a correspondence between the moduli space of solutions of the Hermite-Yang-Mills equations and the moduli space of slope-stable bundles on a compact K\"ahler manifold.
 A key upshot is that certain moduli spaces in algebraic geometry, constructed via Mumford's theory of stability, are endowed with natural symplectic structures.

-Our main goal in the present work is to explore a new scenario where the `moment map picture' arises tightly bound up with recent developments in higher gauge theory.
+Our main goal in the present work is to explore a new scenario where the `moment map picture' arises, tightly bound up with higher gauge theory.
 Inspired by the Atiyah and Bott construction, our starting point is a class of holomorphic bundle-like objects on a compact complex manifold $X$, known as \emph{string algebroids} \cite{grt2}.
 A string algebroid $Q$ is a special class of holomorphic Courant algebroid, which can be thought of as the `higher Atiyah algebroid' of a holomorphic principal bundle for the (complexified) \emph{string group} \cite{Xu}.
 In the case of our interest, the geometric content of $Q$ comprises, in particular, a holomorphic principal $G$-bundle $P$ over $X$ with vanishing first Pontryagin class $p_1(P) = 0$ and a holomorphic extension

 of the holomorphic Atiyah algebroid $A_P$ of $P$ by the holomorphic cotangent bundle.
-We assume $G$ to be a complex reductive Lie group with a fixed symmetric bilinear form $\la\, ,\ra$ on its Lie algebra.
+We assume $G$ to be a complex reductive Lie group with a fixed non-degenerate invariant pairing $\la\, ,\ra$ on its Lie algebra.